mzhengg/employee-rdbms/README.md

 The database was created in MySQL and saved as a .sql file, called 'database.sql',  in ./containers/warehouse/.
 It was containerized with a docker-compose.yml file in order to isolate the database from the local system and ensure reproducibility on other systems as long as they have Docker installed.

+### Process

 The database is stored in the container named *warehouse*.

-A MySQL base *image* (mysql:5.7) was used to build the container.
+A MySQL base *image* (mysql) was used to build the container.

 *restart* was defined to 'always' to ensure the container continuously runs.

 Several important MySQL parameters were passed into the container from environmental variables defined in the .env file of this repository.
 The .env file is a hidden file that defines environmental variables that can be used by the scripts in this repo.
-For the purposes of this project, the MYSQL_USER and MYSQL_PASSWORD were set to 'admin' and the MYSQL_ROOT_PASSWORD was set to 'root'.
+For the purposes of this project, the MYSQL_USER, MYSQL_PASSWORD, and MYSQL_ROOT_PASSWORD were set to 'root'.
 Please note that the passwords that were used are not secure and in a real-life application, stronger passwords should be used to increase security.

 The MYSQL_DATABASE is set to 'WAREHOUSE', which is consistent with the schema defined in the 'database.sql' file.
 It is important that the schema, or database, is the same or the database will not be succesfully built.